banklab/banklab.github.io/index.md

 **05.04.2022:** We are hosting [Joshua Ebner](https://duw.unibas.ch/en/research-groups/geoecology/staff/joshua-niklas-ebner/), PhD Candidate at the Department of Environmental Sciences, University of Basel, for a seminar on "Proteome plasticity across temperature and environment"

 **30.03.2022:** We are hosting [Philine Feulner](https://www.eawag.ch/en/department/fishec/main-focus/fish-genomics/), Group Leader of Fish Genomics at EAWAG, for a [BTE Spring seminar](https://www.iee.unibe.ch/studies/lecture_series_in_behavioral_theoretical_and_evolutionary_biology/index_eng.html) showing us "A Genomic Perspective on Speciation and Adaption in Alpine Whitefish"

+**22.03.2022:** We are hosting [Sam Yeaman](https://yeamanlab.weebly.com/), Associate Professor at the University of Calgary, Canada, for a discussion on "Quantifying how constraints limit the diversity of viable routes to adaptation"

 ### Past events